DO I NEED ACCIDENTAL DAMAGE COVER?

 As much as we love them, young children are the root of many a home insurance claim, due to damage caused by moments of clumsiness and general curiosity.
 All it can take is a minute unsupervised and you’ve got a new work of art on the living room wall or they’ve spilt their juice all over your brand-new sofa.
 For these instances, it’s worthwhile having adequate cover in place.

 Unfortunately, most insurers will not cover for damage caused by your beloved pets.
 Better get working on that house training.

 Accidental damage insurance will not cover for deliberate destruction or vandalism of belongings.
 Defective premises may be covered depending on your policy.

-Items such as mobile phones and laptops are frequently taken out of the home and therefore may not be covered by your policy.
-For these, you may need to add personal possessions cover, or specify them along with any high-risk items individually on your policy.
+Items such as mobile phones and laptops are frequently taken out of the home and therefore need to be specified on your policy to ensure protection in the event of physical damage or theft.